huynhloc04/LVTN/Vision_WS/README.md

 For the purpose of deploying to edge devices (Jetson Nano), we need a lightweight model to optimize the hardware.
 So, "nano", "tiny" or "small" would be the best choices.

 After a process of repeated testing, we realized that YOLOv5s performed very well on Jetson Nano.
 The others also performed pretty well but they have a trade-off between performance and latency.
-So YOLOv5s is the best choice in a scenario of an edge device.
+So YOLOv5s is the best choice in a scenario of an edge device (Jetson Nano B01).

 >> **Our model can detect all grapes on the tree and classify them as green or ripe.
 So that robot can distinguish and only harvest ripe ones.**